Code-Institute-Submissions/SpudStar-milestone-four-project_MarResub/README.md

 - Despite to the majority of the code for this coming from Stripe, I ran the stripe_elements.js through the validator regardless.
 No errors to note came about

 ### Flake 8
 - I used Flake 8 to identify the vast majority of issues with the python code, There ended up being a lot purely due to python being very specific about indentation, line length, and whitespace.

-I resolved the vase majority of these issues, but was forced to leave some errors such as long strings of text in settings.py
+### PEP8
+- I also used PEP8 to validate the python code to catch anything Flake8 missed.

 ### Lighthouse Validation
 ![webiste](read_me_resources/lighthouse.png)